 Accessing Data (API)

-All systems offering OJP services must provide them via HTTPS using current, state of the art encryption (HTTPS with TLS 1.3).
+All systems offering OJP services (see chapter 4.1) must provide them via HTTPS using current, state of the art encryption (HTTPS with TLS 1.3).
 Depending on future developments, an upgrade to different/newer signing methods for the used certificates might become necessary at some point.
 For the transmission of data (XML) between different systems, via this OJP profile, the implemented API uses a HTTPS REST API.
 In order to connect to the service, a unique and unguessable API-Key/ID must be used in order to identify and manage access for specific users (groups).
 For authentication purposes an API-Key shall be used.
 The Key shall be embedded within the header (bearer token) and body of the request.
 For more information on the use of the API see Deliverable DT1.4.1 of the LinkingAlps project.

 Charset